 you can Download our pre-build Registry key to fix Pin To Start Missing Error on Windows 10.
 First, download the Zip file before Run this Create A System Restore point. so that if after run this if anything gest wrong you can perform System Restore to revert the previous working state.
 Simply Run the registry and Restart windows.

-Restore missing “Pin to Start” option Using Group policy
+Restore the missing “Pin to Start” option Using the Group policy